daltyboy11/vocab/readme.md

 > The limits of my language mean the limits of my world.
   - Ludwig Wittgenstein

-Knowing lots of words isn't pedantry.
-Perhaps memorizing them is.
-But being able to draw on a large vocabulary to precisely express thoughts and ideas is an incredible ability; one we can all improve on.
+You can know a lot of words and not come off as pretentious.
+In fact, being able to draw on a large vocabulary to precisely express thoughts and ideas is an incredible ability to have; one we can all improve on.
+It sucks when the word you're looking for is just on the tip of your tongue!

 # Usage
 Use `vocab` to manage a list of words you'd like to become familiar with.